What to Do When You’ve Gone Viral, But Not in a Good Way

 Colleges and universities have their own codes of conduct that act as a separate set of laws and procedures governing student discipline.
 The standards are generally much looser than in criminal law prosecutions, and the protections for accused students are much lower than in the ‘real world.’
 Frequently an accused student can find themselves with a permanent note in their student record, or even suspended or expelled, in cases that would never make it to trial in a criminal court setting.

-This means that if you are accused by someone of doing or saying something that violates school policies, particularly your school's honor code, you should not take it lightly.
-Joseph D. Lento can help you navigate these kinds of difficult situations.
-An attorney who has counseled students at schools across the country on school disciplinary issues, Joseph D. Lento and the Lento Law Firm, have the skills and background necessary to defend you against unfounded charges.
+This means that if you are accused by someone of doing or saying something that violates school policies, particularly your school’s honor code, you should not take it lightly.
+LLF National Law Firm’s Student Defense Team can help you navigate these kinds of difficult situations.
+Attorneys who have counseled students at schools across the country on school disciplinary issues, LLF National Law Firm’s Student Defense Team has the skills and background necessary to defend you against unfounded charges.

-Attorney Joseph D. Lento has represented students all over the country who find themselves involved in school disciplinary investigations.
-He and the Lento Law Firm Student Defense Team have the knowledge and experience you need to advise students and parents about how to respond to misconduct allegations and disciplinary investigations.
-Contact Joseph D. Lento and the Lento Law Firm today at 888-535-3686 or through our contact form to learn more about how Joseph D. Lento and his expert team can help you.
+LLF National Law Firm’s Student Defense Team has represented students all over the country who find themselves involved in school disciplinary investigations.
+LLF National Law Firm’s Student Defense Team has the knowledge and experience you need to advise students and parents about how to respond to misconduct allegations and disciplinary investigations.
+Contact LLF National Law Firm today at 888-535-3686 or through our contact form to learn more about how LLF National Law Firm’s Student Defense Team can help you.